-50. On May 5, 2014, FSC issued a press release announcing that its rating outlook had been revised upward by Standard & Poor's Rating Services from "stable" to "positive."
-In the release, Defendant Tannenbaum stated that the credit upgrade was a result of FSC's "credit risk management, profitability and sound operational management," and that the Company was ideal for "risk averse" investors looking for a "stable income stream":
+48. On May 5, 2014, FSC issued a press release announcing that its rating outlook had been revised upward by Standard & Poor's Rating Services from "stable" to "positive."
+In the release, defendant Tannenbaum stated that the credit upgrade was a result of FSC's "credit risk management, profitability and sound operational management," and claimed that the Company was ideal for "risk averse" investors looking for a "stable income stream":

-The improvement in our outlook highlights FSC's high quality portfolio as well as the strength of Fifth Street's origination and underwriting platform, which is a key differentiator from many of our peers.
-We believe that investing in FSC stock provides a unique opportunity for risk averse investors who seek a diversified portfolio of assets and are looking for a stable income stream.
+"We are very pleased with the outlook revision by Standard & Poor's, which is a reflection of Fifth Street Finance Corp.'s credit risk management, profitability and sound operational management." . . .
+"The improvement in our outlook highlights FSC's high quality portfolio as well as the strength of Fifth Street's origination and underwriting platform, which is a key differentiator from many of our peers.
+We believe that investing in FSC stock provides a unique opportunity for risk averse investors who seek a diversified portfolio of assets and are looking for a stable income stream."

-- 51. On May 7, 2014, FSC issued a press release announcing that it had entered into a joint partnership with Trinity Universal Insurance Company ("Trinity"), a subsidiary of Kemper Corporation, to create Senior Loan Fund JV 1, LLC ("SLF JV 1").
-The press release stated that FSC would be committing \$87.5 million in assets to SLF JV 1, while \$12.5 million would come from Trinity and up to \$200 million in additional financing would be sought from third parties. - 52.
-On July 2, 2014, FSC issued a press release entitled "[FSC] Expects [SLF JY 1] to Generate a Mid-Teens Return," which was also filed on a Form 8-K. The release stated that \$101.5 million of leverage for the facility had been provided by a New York branch of Deutsche Bank AG with \$55 million in equity coming from FSC and Trinity, with the partners contributing 87.5% and 12.5% of this amount, respectively.
-Defendant Tannenbaum was quoted in the release as stating:
+- 49. On May 7, 2014, FSC issued a press release announcing that it had entered into a joint partnership with Trinity Universal Insurance Company ("Trinity"), a subsidiary of Kemper Corporation, to create Senior Loan Fund JV 1, LLC ("SLF JV 1").
+The press release stated that FSC would be committing \$87.5 million in assets to SLF JV 1, while \$12.5 million would come from Trinity and up to \$200 million in additional financing would be sought from third parties. - 50.
+On July 2, 2014, FSC issued a press release entitled "[FSC] Expects [SLF JV 1] to Generate a Mid-Teens Return," which was also filed on Form 8-K. The release stated that \$101.5 million of leverage for the facility had been provided by a New York branch of Deutsche

-"Funding the initial portfolio and continuing to ramp SLF JV 1 should generate a mid-teens return on our investment and is a key component in driving future earnings growth."
+Bank AG with \$55 million in equity coming from FSC and Trinity, with the partners contributing 87.5% and 12.5% of this amount, respectively.
+Defendant Tannenbaum was quoted in the release as stating: "Funding the initial portfolio and continuing to ramp SLF JV 1 should generate a midteens return on our investment and is a key component in driving future earnings growth."

-53. The statements referenced above remained alive and uncorrected throughout the Class Period.
+51. The statements referenced above in ¶¶ 46-50 remained alive and uncorrected throughout the Class Period.

-Materially False and Misleading Statements Issued During the Class Period through November 2014, which was also filed on Form 8-K. Notably, the FSAM IPO would take place during this period of higher FSC dividend payments.
-The press release stated that the reason for the dividend increase was the "confidence" the Company had in its future revenue streams, including investment income from the newly launched SLF JV1 fund.
+Materially False and Misleading Statements Issued During the Class Period

+52. The Class Period begins on July 7, 2014.
+On that date, FSC issued a press release announcing an increase of its monthly dividends by 10% to \$0.0917 per share for September through November 2014, which was also filed on Form 8-K. It stated that the reason for the dividend increase was the "confidence" the Company had in its future revenue streams, including investment income from the newly launched SLF JV1 fund.
 Defendant Tannenbaum commented on the release, stating in pertinent part as follows: